schakrab/CS229-Final-Project/README.md

 "Because It's The Cup"

-Using machine learning to predict the outcome of NHL playoff games.
+Using machine learning to predict the outcome of NHL playoff games and then create an optimal betting strategy for 1 day of games.

 ## Files